Languages of Japan

 Japan today has an official language spoken by virtually every Japanese irrespective of the region where you might find them.
 The official, major, and main language in Japan today is known as Japanese and the language is spoken by the entire population less than 2 million people, in essence, 125 million Japanese speak the Japanese language.

 This official language is heavily influenced by the Chinese language because it is composed mainly of Chinese characters called – “kanji.”
-Aramaic numerals combine with Chinese characters to give us what is today called the official language of the Japanese.
+Aramaic numerals combine with Chinese characters to give us what is today called the official language of Japanese.

 Like Japanese language, the Korean language (read also: Languages of Korea) is also composed of Chinese characters “Kanji”.
 From the written language standpoint, the speakers of Chinese, Japanese, and Korean can understand written form of one other’s language.